MicrosoftDocs/cloud-adoption-framework/docs/modernize/index.md

 ---
 # Modernize your apps and data

 When your cloud adoption journey includes modernization, you'll be repackaging, redesigning, and rebuilding your apps and data.
-Modernization will help you achieve benefits like boosting app innovation, increasing agility, and accelerating developer velocity.
+Modernization helps you achieve benefits like boosting app innovation, increasing agility, and accelerating developer velocity.

 ## Repackage apps and databases for speed and productivity

-When you want to make minimal changes and ensure they connect easily to Azure, repackage your apps and databases.
+When you want to make minimal changes and ensure they connect to Azure, repackage your apps and databases.
 For example, you might want to reposition relational databases directly into a cloud database service like Azure SQL Database.

 ## Redesign apps and databases for cloud scalability and productivity

 Redesign apps and databases when you want to modify and extend app functionality and code to optimize for cloud scalability.
-For example, break down monolithic apps into groups of microservices that work together and scale easily.
+For example, break down monolithic apps into groups of microservices that work together and scale.

 ## Rebuild with cloud-native technologies to accelerate developer velocity